Power Play

 Rule-based cellular automata engine

-A tool for experimenting with cellular automata by defining rules in Lua scripts.
+A tool for experimenting with cellular automata based on rules defined in Lua scripts.

 Cret World